iluwatar/java-design-patterns/trampoline/README.md

 In plain words

-> Trampoline pattern allows recursion without running out of stack memory.
+> The Trampoline pattern in Java allows efficient recursion without running out of stack memory, optimizing deep recursive calls for better performance and stack safety.

 Wikipedia says